jofas/blog/content/about/_index.md

 Or the highs and lows of freelancing and the sweet freedoms and stressful responsibilities that come with it.
 Or maybe cooking or literature.
+Philosophy when I'm in a particularly good mood.
+Random thoughts that pass through my brain that I deem worthy of sharing.
 Probably not sports, which I enjoy doing and watching but don't really see the point writing about.
 I have enough to do discussing my personal progress and what's going on in the